appium/appium-espresso-driver/README.md

 appium:skipServerInstallation | Skip the Espresso Server component installation on the device under test and all the related checks if set to `true`.
 This could help to speed up the session startup if you know for sure the correct server version is installed on the device.
 In case the server is not installed or an incorrect version of it is installed then you may get an unexpected error later. `false` by default appium:espressoServerLaunchTimeout | The maximum number of milliseconds to wait util Espresso server is listening on the device. `45000` ms by default appium:forceEspressoRebuild | Whether to always enforce Espresso server rebuild (`true`).
 By default Espresso caches the already built server apk and only rebuilds it when it is necessary, because rebuilding process needs extra time. `false` by default appium:espressoBuildConfig | Either the full path to build config JSON on the server file system or the JSON content itself serialized to a string.
 This config allows to customize several important properties of Espresso server.
-Refer to TBD for more information on how to properly construct such config. appium:showGradleLog | Whether to include Gradle log to the regular server logs while building Espresso server. `false` by default.
+Refer to [Espresso Build Config](#espresso-build-config) for more information on how to properly construct such config. appium:showGradleLog | Whether to include Gradle log to the regular server logs while building Espresso server. `false` by default.

 ### App